stacklane/docs/🗄/Article/models/types.md

 For example, a `List` might be defined as a container for `Task`'s.

 While this type has broad cases, review the other model types before choosing in case another type is more suitable.
-It should not be used for extremely unbounded data, such as _Orders_ or _Comments_ (better suited for the Event type).
 It does not allow large text fields, and is therefore not suitable for an article, blog post, or product description.

 # Content